Hailai Ahmu: Biography

 Hailai Ahmu was born in Ganluo County, Sichuan, on 4 April 1993.
 He has two younger sisters and two younger brothers.
 After graduating from middle school, he dropped out.
 At the age of 18, he went to Chengdu alone, rented a basement, worked part-time at a snack shop during the day, and worked as a resident singer at a bar at night.
 Later, he became a truck driver in his home-county, and got married.

 Hailai Ahmu first came to public attention in 2013, when he participated in the Oriental TV talent show Season 1 of Chinese Idol competition.

 In 2020, his songs "The Person Who Demands Songs" and "Your Myriad of Rivers and thousands of Hills" became popular on the internet, and he subsequently became active in various large-scale evening parties and music variety shows.
 In 2021, he embarked on his first national concert tour.
 In 2024, for the first time, he was invited to perform the song "Why Not Meet Up" with Shan Yichun at the CCTV Spring Festival Gala.
 In May 2024, he joined the Hunan Television's Singer 2024.

+On April 23, 2025, he was supplementarily elected as a vice chairperson of the presidium of the Fifth Committee of the Chengdu City Federation of Literary and Art Circles.

+In March 2026, the Sichuan Provincial Department of Human Resources and Social Security granted him the professional title of "Second-Class Actor" (an associate senior-level title), following expert panel review and a favorable determination by the Sichuan Provincial Evaluation Committee for Associate Senior Professional Titles in the Arts Series for New Literary and Art Groups.